-Opinion | Vodka boycotts and ‘The Batman’ won’t win a culture war on Russia
+Opinion | Vodka and film boycotts won’t win a culture war on Russia

 As the orchestra’s director, Martin May, explained to me in an email, the philharmonic weighed several factors in deciding to cancel the concert.
 One was that “a member of the orchestra has family directly involved in the Ukraine situation.”
 A second was whether it felt right to play “Marche Slave” and the “1812 Overture” — both celebrations of Russian military prowess — as Russia ravages Ukraine.
 And the musicians didn’t want to offend Ukrainians by playing Tchaikovsky’s “Little Russian” symphony, given that the term has come to be associated with efforts to deny Ukraine a distinct national identity.

-That list doesn’t make for a snappy headline, but it does demonstrate good sense — a quality that’s been in short supply as people and institutions rush to make gestures in support of Ukraine and in opposition to Putin’s war.
+That list doesn’t make for a snappy headline, but it does demonstrate good sense — a quality that’s been in short supply as people and institutions rush to make gestures in support of Ukraine and in opposition to Vladimir Putin’s war.

 When it comes to fighting this culture war, it’s worth distinguishing between acting for the sake of acting and making a real contribution to the cause of Ukrainian freedom.
 The international cultural crackdown on Russia would be more effective if people would first pause to ask two simple questions before plunging into the fray or judging someone else’s efforts: